iamrdk21/Website1/_posts/2020-07-23-twitter-hacked-hackers-breached-36-accounts-us-elections-threat.md

 Three years back, a *Twitter* employee who wasn't happy with Donald Trump apparently <a href="https://techcrunch.com/2017/11/29/meet-the-man-who-deactivated-trumps-twitter-account/">deactivated his account</a> for 11 minutes.

-Last year, two former *Twitter* employees were charged with spying on user data by US prosecutors.
+Last year, two former *Twitter* employees were <a href="https://www.washingtonpost.com/national-security/former-twitter-employees-charged-with-spying-for-saudi-arabia-by-digging-into-the-accounts-of-kingdom-critics/2019/11/06/2e9593da-00a0-11ea-8bab-0fc209e065a8_story.html">charged with spying</a> on user data by US prosecutors.

 These incidents raise questions regarding *Twitter's* security system, and whether it could trust it's employees with sensitive information about it's users.